chriswendt/ietf/draft-wendt-modern-drip.md

 #### 5.1 HTTPS

-All nodes MUST perform HTTP transactions using TLS.
+All nodes MUST perform HTTP transactions using TLS as defined in [RFC7230].

 #### 5.2 Authorization